Configure a Report Server on a Network Load Balancing Cluster

 Repeat the previous step for each report server in the scale-out deployment.

-Verify that all RSReportServer.config files in the \Reporting Services\Report Server folders contain identical <MachineKey> elements.
+Verify that all RSReportServer.config files for all report servers in the scale-out deployment contain identical <MachineKey> elements in the <

 How to Configure Hostname and UrlRoot